 Pulmonary interstitial emphysema may resolve dramatically over 1 or 2 days or persist on x-ray for weeks.
 Some infants with severe respiratory disease and pulmonary interstitial emphysema develop bronchopulmonary dysplasia (BPD—see Bronchopulmonary Dysplasia (BPD)), and the cystic changes of long-standing pulmonary interstitial emphysema then merge into the x-ray picture of BPD.

 Treatment is mainly supportive.
+For mechanically ventilated infants, lowering tidal volume and airway pressure by switching to a high-frequency oscillatory ventilator or high-frequency jet ventilator may help.
 If one lung is significantly more involved than the other, the infant may be laid down on the side of the lung with the more severe pulmonary interstitial emphysema; this will help to compress the lung with pulmonary interstitial emphysema, thereby decreasing air leakage and perhaps improving ventilation of the normal (elevated) lung.
 If one lung is very severely affected and the other is mildly affected or uninvolved, differential bronchial intubation and ventilation of the less-involved lung also may be attempted; total atelectasis of the nonintubated lung soon results.
-Because only one lung is now being ventilated, ventilator settings and fraction of inspired O2 may need to be altered.
+Because only one lung is now being ventilated, ventilator settings and fraction of inspired O 2 may need to be altered.
 After 24 to 48 h, the endotracheal tube is pulled back into the trachea, at which time the air leak may have stopped.

 Pneumopericardium is dissection of air into the pericardial sac.
 It affects mechanically ventilated infants almost exclusively.
 Most cases are asymptomatic, but if sufficient air accumulates, it can cause cardiac tamponade (see Pathophysiology).
 Diagnosis is suspected if infants experience acute circulatory collapse and is confirmed by lucency around the heart on x-ray or by return of air on pericardiocentesis using an angiocatheter and syringe.
 Treatment is pericardiocentesis followed by surgical insertion of a pericardial tube.